 "Tamuz Nissim’s third release and it is a gem!
 She has a beautiful voice, outstanding control, she can scat with the best of any era and on top of that, she tosses in some knock out vocalese that would put the icing on any cake!"

 Dave Rogers WTJU

-The record was co-produced with bassist Harvie S, and alongside with this great jazz luminary it features pianist James Weidman, guitarist George Nazos, and drummer Tony Jefferson.
+The records was co-produced with bassist Harvie S, and alongside with this great jazz luminary it features guitarist George Nazos, and drummer Tony Jefferson and pianist James Weidman (on the 2018 release only).
 All the players are accomplished performers who have worked with a host of remarkable vocalists: Bassist Harvie S with Sheila Jordan, pianist James Weidman with Abbey Lincoln's band and Tony Jefferson is a great singer himself.
 Then there is George Nazos, whose guitar work has lent an essential element to Nissim’s music for the last ten years.

 In 2017 she published "Liquid Melodies" a common CD with guitarist George Nazos where they present combination of jazz standards and "Originals that are so smart they can bend light."
 (C Michael Bailey, All About Jazz).
 Their record got extensive airplay worldwide, reached #57 in the Jazz Week charts and got warm reviews from the Jazz press.
 Their arrangement for Gershwin's Fascinating Rhythm was chosen for Jeff Hanley's show ‘Jazz Happening now’, an NPR one hour show that is broadcasted in 43 radio stations around the States.

 The band was also chosen to warm Hugh Masekela at the Atlanta Jazz Festival.